atomicdata-dev/atomic-data-docs/src/commits/concepts.md

 The **required fields** are:

 - `subject` - The thing being changed.
-A Resource Subject URL that the Commit is providing information about.
+A Resource Subject URL (HTTP identifier) that the Commit is changing about.
+A Commit Subject must not contain query parameters, as these are reserved for dynamic resources.
 - `signer` - Who's making the change.
 The Atomic URL of the Author's profile - which in turn must contain a `publicKey`.
 - `signature` - Cryptographic proof of the change.
 A hash of the JSON-AD serialized Commit (without the `signature` field), signed by the Agent's `private-key`.
 This proves that the author is indeed the one who created this exact commit.
 The signature of the Commit is also used as the identifier of the commit.
 - `created-at` - When the change was made.
 A UNIX timestamp number of when the commit was created.